OpenC3/docs.openc3.com/_docs_v5/4_guides/bridges.md

 - Requires a host Ruby installation (Ruby 3)
 - Install the OpenC3 gem
   - gem install openc3
+- Make sure the Ruby gem executable path is in your PATH environment variable
+  - You can find this path by running `gem environment` and looking for EXECUTABLE DIRECTORY
+- If successful, you should be able to run `openc3cli` from a terminal

 ## Bridge Configuration: bridge.txt